Visyond/website-hugo/site/content/features/audit-mode.md

 ---
 title: Audit Mode
 topTitle: Audit And Debug Models With Ease
-topSubTitle: >-
-  Visyond’s Audit Mode is a powerful tool that will aid you greatly in debugging and auditing your spreadsheets.
-For more step-by-step guide how to use Audit Model, check out our tutorial!
+topSubTitle: "Visyond’s Audit Mode is a powerful tool that will aid you greatly in debugging and auditing your spreadsheets.\r"
 signUpURL: /accounts/signup/
 requestURL: /request
 bgImage: /img/banner.jpg